-You can use an online auto loan calculator to get the job done.
+You can use an online auto refinance calculator to estimate how much a refinance will save you.

-If refinancing still seems to make sense after running your calculations, it's time to dig into all of the details.
+If refinancing still seems to make sense after you run your calculations, it's time to dig into all of the details.

-- Question the banks that you're considering about any fees that you'll be expected to pay.
+Question the banks that you're considering about any fees that you'd be expected to pay.
 A small fee to transfer the title and re-register the vehicle is to be expected, but some banks may also tack on a processing fee.

-- Ask if there is a pre-payment penalty built into the loan.
-You want to avoid this because it will penalize you for paying off your loan early.
+Ask whether there is a pre-payment penalty built into the loan.
+If so, avoid it.

 Final Tips for Auto Loan Refinancing

-- Most banks will only refinance auto loans from other banks.
+Compare the rate that your current bank might offer with rates from other lenders.
 Don't be surprised if your current bank turns you down.

-- Avoid cash out refinance offers (refinancing for more than the amount owed so you get the difference in cash).
-That may be an option with a home mortgage, but not the best for a car.
-These add to the length and cost of your loan and a car loses value quickly, so it's not likely to save money.
+Avoid cash-out refinance offers (i.e., refinancing for more than the amount owed so you get the difference in cash).
+They may be a good option for home mortgages, but they're not the best when it comes to cars, as they add to the length and cost of your loan.
+Cars lose value quickly, so a cash-out refinance is not likely to save you any money.